 Most founders write a LinkedIn headline when they set up their profile and never change it again.
 Your business evolves.
 Your ideal client evolves.
 Your proof points grow.
 Your headline should reflect who you are right now, not who you were when you joined LinkedIn three years ago.

 A good practice is to review your headline every quarter.
 Ask: does this still describe exactly who I help, what they get, and why they should trust me?
 If the answer is no on any of those three, rewrite it.
+The free Profile Audit scores your headline as part of its three-dimension audit and gives you specific feedback on what to change.

 The Jennavi headline formula